In A Typical Tort Case

 There are three main categories of torts: intentional torts (like assault or defamation), negligent torts (such as car accidents caused by careless driving), and strict liability torts (where liability is imposed regardless of intent, often in cases involving defective products or dangerous animals).
 The purpose of tort law is not to punish the wrongdoer, as in criminal law, but to compensate the injured party and, in some cases, to deter similar harmful conduct in the future.

 In a typical tort case, the plaintiff (the person bringing the lawsuit) must prove that the defendant (the person being sued) owed them a duty of care, breached that duty, and caused harm as a result.
-The standard of proof in tort cases is "preponderance of the evidence," meaning it's more likely than not that the defendant is responsible.
+Even so, the standard of proof in tort cases is "preponderance of the evidence," meaning it's more likely than not that the defendant is responsible.
 This is a lower standard than the "beyond a reasonable doubt" standard used in criminal cases.

 Step-by-Step Breakdown of a Typical Tort Case